 Veeam prunes logs on successful backup by default and v5 provides advanced transaction log handling options as seen in this screen shot:

 Typically granular recovery from an image-level backup was difficult, you had to restore entire Active Directory and Exchange servers to an isolated environment before your could restore any items.
 The process is time and personnel resource intensive.
 There are some 3rd party tools that mount the Exchange data store but these still require data stores to be extracted first (time and disk space) and there’s an additional licensing cost associated (usually per mailbox)

 Agent-based solutions have existed for years that can back up the Exchange data, but that’s not the most efficient way to backup Exchange in a virtual environment.
 Additionally, if you combine agent based with image based, you are backing up the same data twice, taking additional resources and storage media.

 Granular Recovery with vPower™

 Veeam’s patent-pending approach fully utilizes the existing virtual infrastructure.
 The Veeam application group and virtual lab features automatically create an isolated environment and with vPower, you simply run the AD and Exchange servers directly from the backup files, no extraction necessary.

 Veeam’s Exchange AIR (Application Item Recovery) Wizard utilizes Microsoft Exchange APIs and connects to both the production and isolated environments providing you with Exchange item-level recovery in minutes, not hours!

-Doug Hazelman is Vice President, Product Strategy, Chief Evangelist at Veeam Software.
+Doug Hazelman is the senior director of product strategy for Veeam Software.
 Doug consults with customers, partners and industry analysts on key considerations for implementing virtual server infrastructures.
-He works with Veeam’s R&D team to enhance and develop new Veeam products to address market...
+He works with Veeam’s R&D team to enhance and develop new Veeam products to address market needs,...
 Doug Hazelman (VMDoug)